ahandsomeChineseboy/inet/tutorials/queueing/doc/Queue.rst

 ============

-In this step, packets are produced periodically (randomly) by an active packet source (ActivePacketSource).
-The packets are collected periodically (randomly) by an active packet sink (ActivePacketSink).
-The source and the sink is connected by a FIFO queue (PacketQueue) where packets are stored temporarily.
+In this step, packets are produced periodically (randomly) by an active packet source (:ned:`ActivePacketSource`).
+The packets are collected periodically (randomly) by an active packet sink (:ned:`ActivePacketSink`).
+The source and the sink is connected by a FIFO queue (:ned:`PacketQueue`) where packets are stored temporarily.

 .. figure:: media/PacketQueue.png
    :width: 80%